Rosso84/AnimeGames/README.md

 -a git bash terminal if on windows: https://gitforwindows.org/.
 If you have a OSX just search for  terminal and use that.

--download and install NodeJs runtime. visit : https://nodejs.org/en/download/
+-download and install NodeJs runtime (I use version 14.5.0). visit : https://nodejs.org/en/download/

--and Yarn/Npm Cli:  https://classic.yarnpkg.com/en/docs/install/#windows-stable .
+-and Yarn/Npm Cli (I use yarn version 1.17.3)  https://classic.yarnpkg.com/en/docs/install/#windows-stable .

 Now just open up a gitbash terminal or just terminal on mac and navigate to root of application folder Anime-games/